AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 Adobe Experience Manager as a Cloud Service delivers new features on a regular cadence, according to the [Experience Manager releases roadmap.](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html#aem-as-cloud-service)

-In order to become familiar with the features scheduled to go live the following feature release, you can subscribe to the prerelease channel, which is accessible by configuring your development environments or any sandbox environments.
+To become familiar with the features scheduled to go live the following feature release, you can subscribe to the prerelease channel, which is accessible by configuring your development environments or any sandbox environments.
 You can preview changes accessible via the AEM UI as well as build code against any new prerelease APIs.

 The list of prerelease features for a given feature release is posted within the [release notes.](/help/release-notes/release-notes-cloud/release-notes-current.md)